edifyedudesign/edify/_posts/2017-05-21-cost-of-not-onboarding-new-hires.markdown

 A few weeks ago, I wrote in another piece, [Onboarding is Unboxing](/blog/onboarding-is-unboxing), that I calculated for a client once that it cost them about $350,000 to replace a junior engineer if she left at 12 months.
 I want to revisit this concept and break it down a bit, and see how it’s related to retention — because it always surprises people when I mention it.
 Beware, we’re going to go into some math-y stuff in this read.

-### So how did I get to that number — and why is it important?
+#### So how did I get to that number — and why is it important?

 It’s important primarily because the turnover rate in the tech industry hovers around 15%, depending on who you ask, and [Tech Republic](https://www.techrepublic.com/blog/career-management/tech-companies-have-highest-turnover-rate/) found that average tenure at tech companies, including Google and Amazon, was about 1.2 years.

 So, if we’re paying an average salary of [$98,260 for a junior software engineer](http://money.usnews.com/careers/best-jobs/software-developer/salary) and they only stay for 14 months, we’ve put down at least $108,000 just in salary.
 Add in the cost of aggregated time spent by HR, recruiting, the manager, and the employee’s team, and you can see how the cost balloons.
 I got to the number I quoted above using this formula:

-> Salary+Benefits of New Hire + [(Manager Salary/2080) * 3hrs/week * 24 weeks]
+**Salary + Benefits of New Hire + [(Manager Salary/2080)  3hrs/week  24 weeks]
-> [(Avg.
-Team Member Salary/2080) * 2 hrs/week * 24 weeks * 3 team members] + Onboarding Cost + Unrealized, Indirect Costs
+[(Avg.
+Team Member Salary/2080)  2 hrs/week  24 weeks  3 team members] + Onboarding Cost + Unrealized, Indirect Costs**

 So, in the case above, the salary and benefits totaled $130,000, and the manager time cost totaled $5,192, and the team member cost totaled $9,346.
 The onboarding cost was about $7,000 (you can see more about that later in this piece).
 Our total now is $151,538, and we only calculated the manager’s time for onboarding-specific activities at a very conservative estimate.
 We haven’t added in the unrealized, indirect costs of a manager’s time over the first year, HR costs, administrative costs like rent, software and license costs, backfill costs (a conservative 20% of the salary, so in this case $26,000), and the sunk cost of paying an employee who perhaps was not adding value back into the business.
 And of course, replacing that employee also means paying another one a similar or even higher salary.